 History of VSU

-Virginia State University was founded on March 6, 1882, when the legislature passed a bill
+Virginia State University was founded on March 6, 1882, when the legislature passed a bill to charter the Virginia Normal and Collegiate Institute.

 The bill was sponsored by Delegate Alfred W. Harris, a Black attorney whose offices were in Petersburg, but who lived in and represented Dinwiddie County in the General Assembly.
 A hostile lawsuit delayed opening day for nineteen months, until October 1, 1883.
 In 1902, the legislature revised the charter act to curtail the collegiate program and to change the name to Virginia Normal and Industrial Institute.